A maximum principle argument for the uniform convergence of graph Laplacian regressors: Literature review and comparison of techniques

 \subsubsection{Analysis of large sample limits of variational problems on graphs}

 In the past few years there has been a rapid development of a body of work borrowing ideas from the calculus of variations and PDE theory to study large sample asymptotics of optimization problems on geometric graphs closely connected to machine learning tasks.
-These works include the study of consistency of Cheeger and ratio graph cuts on graphs \cite{TSvBLX_jmlr}, consistency of graph Laplacian spectrum \cite{GTSSpectralClustering}, and supervised and semi-supervised learning \cite{CalderSlepcev,StuartSlepcevThorpeDunlop,GarciaMurray,GarciaSanzAlonso}.
-In the previously listed papers, the convergence of discrete solutions to continuum counterparts is studied in the $TL^p$-metric space introduced in \cite{GarciaTrillos2015} and later further studied in \cite{ThorpeTLp}.
-The $TL^p$ topology can be thought as $L^p$ convergence after suitable matching of the ground truth measure generating the data set $\M_n$ and its empirical measure.
+The motivation is clear: to a large extent, most of the graph-based methods for learning that are in existence can be phrased as solving either a variational problem on a graph or a graph PDE. \nc In many instances these graph PDEs involve the graph Laplacian.
+Said works include the study of consistency of Cheeger and ratio graph cuts on graphs \cite{TSvBLX_jmlr}, consistency of graph Laplacian spectrum \cite{GTSSpectralClustering}, and supervised and semi-supervised learning \cite{CalderSlepcev,StuartSlepcevThorpeDunlop,GarciaMurray,GarciaSanzAlonso}.
+In the previously listed papers, the convergence of discrete solutions to continuum counterparts is studied in the $TL^p$-metric introduced in \cite{GarciaTrillos2015} and later further studied in \cite{ThorpeTLp}.
+The $TL^p$ topology can be thought as $L^p$ convergence after suitable matching of the ground truth measure generating the data set $X$ and its empirical measure.
 The consistency of the optimization problems is studied using variational methods, and in particular the notion of $\Gamma$-convergence (a.k.a. epi-convergence).
 This is a powerful notion used to establish asymptotic convergence of minimizers of optimization problems (especially in highly non-convex settings), but it does not offer direct ways to obtain rates of convergence.

 Among the papers previously listed, the paper \cite{GarciaMurray} by the authors is closely connected to this paper.
 There we consider an optimization problem of the form: